selinece17/languageAppGo/README.md

 > **Keep your key private.** Don't post it publicly on GitHub or share it with people you don't trust.
 Anyone with your key can use your free quota.

+### Which model should I use?

+This app is built and tested with **`gemini-2.5-flash`** — that's the recommended free model.
+When you create your API key in Google AI Studio, make sure the project has access to Gemini 2.5 Flash.
+You don't need to select a model anywhere in the app — it's already configured to use it.

 ### Is it really free?

 Yes.
 Google's free tier for Gemini allows a generous number of requests per day — far more than you'd ever use just practising vocabulary.
 You do not need to enter a credit card.